Head of Serbian Orthodox Church tests positive for virus

 Porfirije on Sunday attended a mass ceremony in Republika Srpska, the Serb-run part of neighboring Bosnia, where few people wore face masks.

-Serbia reported nearly 9,000 new infections on Monday in the country of 7 million people.
+Serbia reported over 13,000 new infections on Tuesday, the highest number since the start of the pandemic in the country of 7 million people.
 The number of daily new cases has risen sharply after New Year’s celebrations that included open-air concerts and relaxed anti-virus rules.

 “Everything that was organized should not have happened,” Kon said.
 “Belgrade exploded after New Year’s and now it’s spreading to the rest of Serbia.”

-Serbia has recorded over 1.3 million cases of infection since the start of the pandemic while nearly 13,000 people have died of COVID-19.
+Serbia has recorded over 1.3 million cases of infection since the start of the pandemic while almost 13,000 people have died of COVID-19.

 Infections have been on the rise in neighboring Croatia where authorities further limited gatherings from Tuesday, widened the mandatory use of face masks and urged companies to organize home work when possible.